Garmin fenix® 6 Pro & Sapphire | Multisport Fitness Watch

 Sapphire is a precious gemstone, a variety of the mineral corundum, consisting of aluminium oxide (α-Al2O3) with trace amounts of elements such as iron, titanium, cobalt, lead, chromium, vanadium, magnesium, boron, and silicon.
 The name sapphire is derived from the Latin word sapphirus, itself from the Greek word sappheiros (σάπφειρος), which referred to lapis lazuli.
 It is typically blue, but natural "fancy" sapphires also occur in yellow, purple, orange, and green colors; "parti sapphires" show two or more colors.
 Red corundum stones also occur, but are called rubies rather than sapphires.
 Pink-colored corundum may be classified either as ruby or sapphire depending on the locale.
 Commonly, natural sapphires are cut and polished into gemstones and worn in jewelry.
 They also may be created synthetically in laboratories for industrial or decorative purposes in large crystal boules.
 Because of the remarkable hardness of sapphires – 9 on the Mohs scale (the third-hardest mineral, after diamond at 10 and moissanite at 9.5) – sapphires are also used in some non-ornamental applications, such as infrared optical components, high-durability windows, wristwatch crystals and movement bearings, and very thin electronic wafers, which are used as the insulating substrates of special-purpose solid-state electronics such as integrated circuits and GaN-based blue LEDs.
 Sapphire is the birthstone for September and the gem of the 45th anniversary.
 A sapphire jubilee occurs after 65 years.

-A watch is a portable timepiece intended to be carried or worn by a person.
+A watch is a timepiece carried or worn by a person.
 It is designed to keep a consistent movement despite the motions caused by the person's activities.
-A wristwatch is designed to be worn around the wrist, attached by a watch strap or other type of bracelet, including metal bands, leather straps, or any other kind of bracelet.
-A pocket watch is designed for a person to carry in a pocket, often attached to a chain.
+A wristwatch is designed to be worn around the wrist, attached by a watch strap or other type of bracelet, including metal bands or leather straps.
+A pocket watch is carried in a pocket, often attached to a chain.
 A stopwatch is a watch that measures intervals of time.

-In general, modern watches often display the day, date, month, and year.
-For mechanical watches, various extra features called "complications", such as moon-phase displays and the different types of tourbillon, are sometimes included.
-Most electronic quartz watches, on the other hand, include time-related features such as timers, chronographs, and alarm functions.
-Furthermore, some modern watches (like smart watches) even incorporate calculators, GPS and Bluetooth technology or have heart-rate monitoring capabilities, and some of them use radio clock technology to regularly correct the time.
+Modern watches often display the day, date, month, and year.
+Mechanical watches may have extra features ("complications") such as moon-phase displays and different types of tourbillon.
+Quartz watches often include timers, chronographs, and alarm functions.
+Smartwatches and more complicated electronic watches may even incorporate calculators, GPS and Bluetooth technology or have heart-rate monitoring capabilities, and some use radio clock technology to regularly correct the time.

-Most watches that are used mainly for timekeeping have quartz movements.
-However, expensive collectible watches, valued more for their elaborate craftsmanship, aesthetic appeal, and glamorous design than for simple timekeeping, often have traditional mechanical movements, despite being less accurate and more expensive than their electronic counterparts.
-As of 2018, the most expensive watch ever sold at auction was the Patek Philippe Henry Graves Supercomplication, the world's most complicated mechanical watch until 1989, fetching US$24 million (CHF 23,237,000) in Geneva on 11 November 2014.
-As of December 2019, the most expensive watch ever sold at auction (and wristwatch) was the Patek Philippe Grandmaster Chime Ref.
-6300A-010, fetching US$31.19 million (CHF 31,000,000) in Geneva on 9 November 2019.
+Most watches used mainly for timekeeping have quartz movements.
+But expensive collectible watches, valued more for their elaborate craftsmanship, aesthetic appeal, and glamorous design than for timekeeping, often have traditional mechanical movements, despite being less accurate and more expensive than their electronic counterparts.
+As of 2019, the most expensive watch ever sold at auction was the Patek Philippe Grandmaster Chime for US$31.2 million.

 Reviews